Privacy or Profit - Why Not Both?

 Read about Patrick Jackson and Geoffrey Fowler’s privacy experiment.

 And, we’re pleased to add a little more about Firefox’s business here as well — one that puts user privacy first and is also profitable.
 Mozilla was founded as a community open source project in 1998, and currently consists of two organizations: the 501(c)3 Mozilla Foundation, which backs emerging leaders and mobilizes citizens to create a global movement for the health of the internet; and its wholly owned subsidiary, the Mozilla Corporation, which creates Firefox products, advances public policy in support of internet user rights and explores new technologies that give people more control and privacy in their lives online.
-Firefox products have never — and never will never — buy or sell user data.
+Firefox products have never — and never will ever — buy or sell user data.
 Because of its unique structure, Mozilla stands apart from its peers in the technology field as one of the most impactful and successful social enterprises in the world.
 Learn more about Mozilla and Firefox at mozilla.org.

 Manoush Z.: Hey, it’s Manoush.
 And before we start this episode, I need to ask you for some feedback.
 The IRL team and I are wondering what specific issues, questions, or stories you have about privacy, security, and online life.
 Please find a link to a short survey on the podcast website.
 It’s in the show notes at irlpodcast.org.
 We don’t share any of your data with anyone else and your answers go directly to the humans who make IRL.
 Irlpodcast.org, find the survey, talk to us about all things IRL.
 Okay, thank you.